UNIDO - United Nations Industrial Development Organization

 The Organization concentrates on supporting developing countries in the establishment of a sustainable and environmentally sound economic structure.

 In 1997, the General Conference of UNIDO agreed – mainly on the initiative of Germany and the EU – upon a comprehensive organizational reform comprising a business plan outlining priority tasks, and a simplified administrative structure.
-These efforts of reforming UNIDO were continued with the adoption of the Lima Declaration during the General Conference in 2013, when the mandate of UNIDO was further sharpened, now focusing on "Inclusive and Sustainable Industrial Development, ISID.
+These efforts of reforming UNIDO were continued with the adoption of the Lima Declaration where the mandate of UNIDO was further sharpened, now focusing on „Inclusive and Sustainable Industrial Development, ISID.

 UNIDO acts as implementing body for projects of the Montreal Protocol (climate protection) and the Global Environment Fund (GEF).